astoilkov/main-thread-scheduling/readme.md

 ## Use Cases

 - You want to turn a synchronous function into a non-blocking asynchronous function. **Avoids UI freezes.**
-- You want to yield important results first and less urgent ones second. **Improves perceived performance.**
+- You want to render important elements first and less urgent ones second. **Improves perceived performance.**
-- You want to run a background task that doesn't spin the fans. **Avoids bad reputation.**
+- You want to run a long background task that doesn't spin the fans after a while. **Avoids bad reputation.**
-- You want to run multiple backgrounds tasks that don't pile up with time. **Prevents death by a thousand cuts.**
+- You want to run multiple backgrounds tasks that don't degrade your app performance with time. **Prevents death by a thousand cuts.**

 ## Why